 Misdemeanor cases typically begin with an arraignment in General District Court.
 At the arraignment, the accused is notified of the charges he or she faces.
 If the crime is a misdemeanor, the court will set a date for a trial where the judge will hear evidence presented by the prosecutor as well as evidence offered by the accused’s criminal defense lawyer.
 Our criminal lawyer is a former prosecutor, and he understands how cases are presented and how best to defend your rights.

 You have a lot at stake when you’ve been charged with reckless driving. but you don’t have to face this alone.
 We are located in Charlottesville, but we try cases in the surrounding counties of Greene, Nelson, Augusta, Fluvanna, Louisa, Albemarle and all over central Virginia.
-Our lead reckless driving attorney is a former prosecutor who has over 20 years of hard fought experience gained through handling thousands of cases in court.
+Our lead reckless driving attorney is a former prosecutor who has over 20 years of hard fought experience gained through handling thousands of criminal law cases in court.

 Shoplifting may be charged as a misdemeanor or a felony depending on the value of the item or items allegedly stolen.
 A criminal conviction can have a devastating effect.
 An experienced criminal lawyer will be able to protect your rights.